 (2) The chief officer of an eligible authority is to ensure that the authority’s officers provide to the principal inspector any assistance in connection with the performance of the principal inspector’s functions under this Part that the principal inspector reasonably requires.

-[Section 13 amended by No. 1 of 2000 s.
+[Section 13 amended: No. 1 of 2000 s.
 9(1) and (2).]

 14. Information relevant to inspections, power to obtain